Stone Garrett Player Props: Nationals vs. Phillies

-The Washington Nationals, including Stone Garrett (.423 on-base percentage in past 10 games, 96 points above season-long percentage), battle starting pitcher Cristopher Sanchez and the Philadelphia Phillies at Citizens Bank Park, Friday at 6:05 PM ET.
+Stone Garrett -- with a slugging percentage of .813 in his past 10 games, including four extra-base hits -- will be in action for the Washington Nationals versus the Philadelphia Phillies, with Ranger Suarez on the mound, on July 2 at 1:35 PM ET.

-He reached base in his only plate appearance in his last game against the Mariners.
+In his most recent appearance, he reached base in his only plate appearance against the Phillies.

 Stone Garrett Game Info & Props vs. the Phillies